Ever bend over to pick up a piece of paper, a kid’s toy, or a dropped pen and realize you’re not sure if you can get back up?

 - Leada Malek, PT, DPT, CSCS, SCS, is a licensed physical therapist and board-certified sports specialist located in the San Francisco Bay Area.

 What Causes Lower Back Pain

-Lower back pain comes from a variety of reasons, from repetitive motions (hello, cell phones) to more traumatic injuries.
-“Our lifestyles have been very forward-oriented on the computers or on our phones, so the thoracic spine gets really locked up,” says Jacob VanDenMeerendonk, PT, DPT.
+Lower back pain comes from various reasons, from repetitive motions (hello, cell phones) to more traumatic injuries.
+“Our lifestyles have been very forward-oriented on the computers or our phones, so the thoracic spine gets really locked up,” says Jacob VanDenMeerendonk, PT, DPT.